emma-k-alexandra/WMATA.swift/Sources/WMATA/WMATA.docc/v11 Migration Guide.md

 If you have previously worked with WMATA.swift I recommend reading <doc:Endpoints> to understand the new structure of this package.
 Instead of using client-like structures like `MetroRail` and `MetroBus`, you now create individual calls with ``Endpoint`` structures.
 This removes the ability to make requests on structures like ``Stop`` and ``Line``, but greatly simplies the structure of the package.

 This update includes the ability to make requests using Swift's async/await concurrency features.
 This is now the recommended way to make foreground requests.
 This feature is available for iOS 13, macOS Catalina, watchOS 6 and tvOS 13 or higher.
 You will need Xcode 13.2 or newer to use this feature with these OSes.
-Otherwise, you will only be able to target iOS 14, macOS Big Sur, etc or newer.
+Otherwise, you will only be able to target iOS 15, Monterey, etc or newer.

 ## Breaking changes

+- This package now requires iOS 13, macOS 10.15, watchOS 7 or tvOS 13.

+This package maintains compatibility with current OS versions plus two previous versions.
+With Xcode 13.2, these minimum requirements allow for usage of Swift's new concurrency features like async/await.

 - `MetroRail` and `MetroBus` have been removed.